QCSP monsters and the demise of the Chen Conjecture: Preliminaries

 \section{Preliminaries}

 Let $[n]=\{1,\ldots,n\}$.
 We identify a constraint language $\Gamma$ with a set of relations over a fixed finite domain $D$.
 We may also think of this as a first-order relational structure.
-If $\Phi(x_1,\ldots,x_n)$ is a first-order formula including $x_1,\ldots,x_n$ among its free variables and not containing $y_1,\ldots,y_n$ in any capacity, then $\Phi^{x_1,\ldots,x_n}_{y_1,\ldots,y_n}$ is the result of substituting the free occurrences of $x_1,\ldots,x_n$ by $y_1,\ldots,y_n$, respectively.
+If $\Phi$ is a first-order formula including $x_1,\ldots,x_n$ among its free variables and not containing $y_1,\ldots,y_n$ in any capacity, then $\Phi^{x_1,\ldots,x_n}_{y_1,\ldots,y_n}$ is the result of substituting the free occurrences of $x_1,\ldots,x_n$ by $y_1,\ldots,y_n$, respectively.
 If $I$ is an instance of $\QCSP(\Gamma)$, then $\mathrm{Var}(I)$ refers to the variables mentioned in $I$.

+We always may assume that an instance of $\QCSP(\Gamma)$ is of the prenex form since if it is not it may readily be brought into such a form in polynomial time.
+Then a solution is a sequence of (Skolem) functions $f_{1},\ldots, f_{n}$ such that is a solution of $\Phi$ for all $x_{1},\ldots,x_{n}$ (i.e. $y_{i} = f_{i}(x_{1},\ldots,x_{i})$).
+This belies a (Hintikka) game semantics for the truth of a QCSP instance in which a player called Universal plays the universal variables and a player called Existential plays the existential variables, one after another, from the outside in.
+The Skolem functions above give a strategy for Existential.
+In our proofs we may occasionally revert to a game-theoretical parlance.

-Let $\Clo(G)$ be the \emph{clone} generated by the set of functions $G$, that is the closure of $G$ under the addition of projections and composition (superposition).
-In general with our operators, if the argument is a singleton set, we omit the curly brackets.
+An \emph{algebra} $\mathbb{A}$ consists of domain and a set of operations defined on that domain.
+The most important type of algebra in this paper is a clone.
+Let $\Clo(G)$ be the \emph{clone} generated by the set of operations $G$, that is the closure of $G$ under the addition of projections and composition, where the composition of a $k$-ary operation $f$ and $m$-ary operations $g_1,\dots,g_{k}$ is the $m$-ary operation defined by $f(g_1,\dots,g_{k})$.